SeekND/CaptureTheFlag/README.md

 There are currently 3 modes available

-1. Capture the flag.
+2. Capture the flag.
 Your standard capture the flag where two teams battle it out to have their flag and their opponents flag captured
 - R1-R4: TEAM BLUE    //     R5-8: TEAM BLUE

+4. Single Player CTF.
+Pick Raceband 1.
+Turn all flags on and place them around your house.
+Get ready to go mental trying to get your flags not to drop to 0 leds.
+Good luck :)

-2. Free For All Deathmatch.
+5. Free For All Deathmatch.
 You are on your own and need to capture as many flags for yourself as you can.
 - R1 BLUE
 - R2 GREEN
 - R3 YELLOW